 Diet or reduced-sugar drinks aren't recommended for babies and young children.
 Even low-calorie drinks and no-added-sugar drinks can encourage children to develop a sweet tooth.

 These usually contain sugars and are not recommended.

 Tea and coffee aren't suitable for babies or young children.
-They can reduce the amount of iron absorbed from food, especially if they're given with meals.
 If sugar is added, this can lead to tooth decay.

 For information and advice you can trust, sign up for weekly Start4Life pregnancy and baby emails.